HarshitaSultanpure/Contactly/README.md

 Contactly

-A cloud-based smart contact manager that allows users to log in from anywhere and securely manage their contacts.
+A cloud-based web application that allows users to log in from anywhere and securely manage their contacts.

 📌 About